prototypefund/reproducible-website/_events/berlin2016/buildinfofiles.md

   * buildinfo distributors

-# Further work
+## Further work

 We want to collate and distribute buildinfo files from external parties too;
 not just those from Debian developers and the official builds.

 Collecting and distributing those, is a quite different task than just distributing buildinfo from Debian's official builds.

-lamby's buildinfo.debian.net already collects and distributes some non-official buildinfo files.
+[buildinfo.debian.net](https://buildinfo.debian.net) already collects and distributes some non-official buildinfo files.

 We will need to write tools making it easy to test [reproducibility] and submit buildinfo, and tools to retrieve buildinfo files/signatures when installing.